Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: Introduction

-Besides the primary power law, X-ray spectra of AGN also exhibit a number of secondary components, which makes the total spectrum very complex, including an excess of soft X-ray emission below 1--2\,keV \citep{Arnaud1985,Singh1985}, a reflected component from the inner region of the AGN by the circumnuclear material \citep{Pounds1990,Nandra1994}, a scattering component by warm, fully-ionized gas relatively far away from the center \citep{Bianchi2006,Guainazzi2007}, and thermal emission from diffuse plasma in the host galaxy \citep{Iwasawa2011}.
-Therefore, extracting the main spectral parameters (e.g. $N_\mathrm{H}$, $\Gamma$ and $L_\mathrm{X}$) without strong bias is not trivial considering the complexity of the spectral components of AGN X-ray spectra, especially when considering large samples of sources with low signal-to-noise ratios (S/N), which is typical of large surveys.
-This point is addressed in Paper~\rom{1}, which presents our method for AGN X-ray spectral fitting validated using simulations.
+Besides the primary power law, X-ray spectra of AGN also exhibit a number of secondary components, including an excess of soft X-ray emission below 1--2\,keV \citep{Arnaud1985,Singh1985}, a reflected component from the inner region of the AGN by the circumnuclear material \citep{Pounds1990,Nandra1994}, a scattering component by warm, fully ionized gas relatively far away from the center \citep{Bianchi2006,Guainazzi2007}, and thermal emission from diffuse plasma in the host galaxy \citep{Iwasawa2011}.
+This makes the total spectrum very complex, and such complexity in turn makes the extraction of the main spectral parameters (e.g., $N_\mathrm{H}$, $\Gamma$, and $L_\mathrm{X}$) without strong bias a non-trivial task, especially when considering large samples of sources with low signal-to-noise ratios (S/N), which is typical of large surveys.
+This point is addressed in Paper~\rom{1}, which presents our method for AGN X-ray spectral fitting and its validation using simulations.